Protect Applied General Qualifications

 - Tweet support using the campaign infographics and hashtag #protectAGQs

 More information can be found in the Resources section.
-A template letter to MPs for all four of our campaigns can be found here – please feel free to adapt the text and add specific examples from your own college or school.
+A template letter to MPs for all three of our campaigns can be found here – please feel free to adapt the text and add specific examples from your own college or school.

 Set out below are just a few case studies of students that have benefitted from pursuing Applied General Qualifications.
 We will update these case studies on a regular basis.